tekinosman/timeago-js/README.md

 Then either open an issue or submit a pull request.

+## TODO
+- Improve code and readme, refactor unnecessarily smart parts of the former into "dumber" ones

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.